 June 19

 This “silly liberation” showcase of some of the City’s top Black comedians and sketch teams is hosted by actor and UCB Theatre writer Sydney Duncan.
-Get your tickets fast, because the event sold out last year.
+Get your tickets fast, because the event sells out each year.

 Juneteenth Freedom Festival